 Error 0x8024002E can sometimes go unnoticed.
 Pros however might identify the error from the System Events Log Files.
 To check your system log files from the Eventviewer press Start Key + R to open run, type eventvwr.exe in the run text box and hit Enter.

-In this article, we are going to tell you what the 0x8024002E is, what it means and why it occurs when downloading windows updates.
-We will then give you the solutions to fix this error.
+In this article, we are going to tell you what 0x8024002E is, what it means, and why it occurs when downloading Windows updates.
+We will then provide you with solutions to fix this error.

 What does Error 0x8024002E mean?

-Error 0x8024002E is a windows update or WSUS error that stops you from downloading windows updates on your standalone computer or corporate computers.
-0x8024002E usually means “WU_E_WU_DISABLED Access to an unmanaged server is not allowed”.
-Since your computer has been denied access, this basically means your download has been terminated.
+Error 0x8024002E is a Windows update or WSUS error that prevents you from downloading Windows updates on your standalone or corporate computers.
+0x8024002E generally indicates “WU_E_WU_DISABLED Access to an unmanaged server is not allowed”.
+As your computer’s access has been denied, this essentially means your download has been terminated.

 This is usually caused by a bad gateway.
 You might have to restart your router and your computer in order to continue with the update.
 In most cases, this is caused by a malware that might be blocking Windows Update or WSUS from accessing Microsoft Servers.
 Residuals of a virus attack might have also messed with your Windows Update Application registry.
 This means you will not have permission to access Microsoft servers.